OK, so what IS the difference between ‘saving’ and SAVING?

 It’s all very well being frugal, but if you’re not actually doing something with that saved money, whether it’s:

 It’s important, on a psychological level, to make that clear in your head.
-Being aware of these small behaviours will give you your best chance of succeeding at saving in 2018.
+Being aware of these small behaviours will give you your best chance of succeeding at saving.